Calathea picturata (Goeppertia picturata) Indoor Care: Light, Watering, Fertilizer, Pruning, Propagation

 Watering

 Use water that is at room temperature to prevent plant shock.
-The water should also be free of chlorine and flourides as like other Calathea, it is sensitive to chemicals dissolved in water as they will cause brown leaf tips and edges.
+The water should be free of chlorine and flourides as they will cause brown leaf tips and edges.

 Fertilizer

-Flush out accumulated chemicals (salts) from the soil by running a stream of water through the soil.
+Flush out accumulated salts from the soil by running a stream of water through the soil.
 Allow the stream of water to run for some time and repeat the process several times.

-The best potting soil for Calathea picturata should be rich in organic matter and free-draining to prevent it from getting soggy while providing the required nutrients.
-All purpose potting mixes are suitable for this plant.
+The best potting soil for Calathea picturata is rich in organic matter and free-draining to prevent waterlogging while providing the required nutrients.

 Repotting